Finding A Franking Post Box

 Franking Post Box Locations

-A quick way to locate your nearest franked mail postbox is to contact Royal Mail Small and Medium Business Advice on their automated information line for exact locations:
+The quickest way to locate your nearest franking post box or local delivery office is to contact Royal Mail Business Support on their automated help line for exact locations: 08457 950950.

 Posting Franked Mail

-Expert Market Tip: Set your franking machine to zero and do a test run to ensure the print quality is top notch.
+Expert Market Tip: Before starting on your first batch of franking, set your franking machine to zero and do a test run to ensure the print quality is top notch.